 - Add four to six-inches of mulch.
 The mulch will not harm the canes.

-Planting own root roses is so much easier, if your soil is good, that is.
-Dig a deep hole and add amendments if it isn't, and mulch as above.
+Planting potted roses is easier.
+Dig a deep hole, add water, amendments and mulch as above.